UsabilityEtc/swift-hello-world/README.md

 A simple Swift Hello, World package that imports a Swift package ([swift-greeting](https://github.com/UsabilityEtc/swift-greeting)) as a dependency.

-The Hello, World package package declares it's dependency on the `swift-greeting` package in it's `Package.swift` file:
+The `HelloWorld` package declares it's dependency on the `SwiftGreeting` package in it's `Package.swift` file:

 ```
 import PackageDescription